luc4leone/my-angular/README.md

-# My approach to "read" the book
+# My approach to reading the book

 At first I've approached the book, implementing the code, section by section, following the author TDD style.
 Didn't work too well for me: without an idea, a proto of each functionality, TDD single building steps often made no sense to me.
 So I changed my approach.